7️⃣ Quote Form Builder

 These options give you full control over the layout and functionality of Step 2, allowing for a fully tailored form experience.

-• Customer Info: This option allows you to configure the display of customer information fields based on customer type.
+- Customer Info: This option allows you to configure the display of customer information fields based on customer type, including Contact information and Shipping address

-• Note: Similar to the product information setup, this feature enables you to create a dynamic customer form by adding multiple customizable fields.
+- Note: Similar to the Step 1: Product inquiry setup, this feature enables you to create a dynamic customer form by adding multiple customizable fields.
 This flexibility allows you to collect additional customer details tailored to your specific requirements.

-• Submit button: This feature lets you personalize the button label and choose its alignment.
+- Submit button: This feature lets you personalize the button label and choose its alignment.
 You can position the button to the left, center, or right, offering flexibility to optimize the form’s UI/UX according to your design preferences.
+You can also edit the Close button label

 What it does: Restricts each quote request to exactly one product.
 Once a customer adds a product to the quote, they can’t add any others before hitting “Submit.”